 This wonderful breakfast also helps protect your heart and brain; the spinach also contains a plentiful supply of lutein for your eyes; and the egg yolk is one of richest sources of another carotene that is specifically stored in the lens and retina; read more at zeaxanthin macular degeneration.
 At least five million Americans are needlessly blind.

 Whether it's the capsaicin health benefits in jalapenos, the lignans in 100% wholemeal flour, the tomato or the greens, or the choline you can be reasonably sure that, enjoyed daily, you won't suffer from these particular miseries.

 This amazing dish protects so many of the organs in your body, tastes fantastic and with a little planning can be prepared in ten minutes.

-Make it nine colors by tossing in a few leaves of my favourite herb, sweet basil; the herbs eugenol oil is a cox inhibitor, like the strongest anti inflammatory drugs.
+Make it nine colors by tossing in a few leaves of my favourite herb, sweet basil; eugenol oil is a cox inhibitor, like the strongest anti inflammatory drugs.

 Here are more healthy living tips, one of our most popular pages.